Chinese Almond Cookies are simple, crisp, buttery, and full of almond flavor. It’s a perfect treat to make for Chinese New Year!

 One exception is I make these almond cookies.
-I learned from my Chinese blogger friends in Asia that these traditional almond cookies are enjoyed during the Lunar New Year.
+I learned from my Chinese blogger friends in Asia that these traditional Chinese almond cookies are enjoyed during the Lunar New Year.
 Almond cookies symbolize coins so people make or buy these cookies to bring good fortune.

 Almond cookies have a crisp bite and sandy crumbly texture.
 When you bite, almond meal/flour and almonds on top give really nice almond flavor in your mouth.
 These cookies are delightful with a cup of tea or coffee.